What causes gout exactly?

 That problem is the uric acid will crystallize into microscopic crystals into your joints or surrounding tissue and voila!
 You have a gout attack!
 The affected joint is inflamed and you suffer from intense pain.
 Gout attacks often hit you in the joints of your feet or hands because that’s where the temperature is often lower than the rest of your body.

-Usually it strikes the big toe but sometimes it can include your knees, elbows, ankles, thumbs or fingers.
+Usually it strikes the big toe but sometimes it may include your knees, elbows, ankles, thumbs or fingers.
 Because men’s uric acid levels rise during puberty and remain higher than women throughout adulthood, gout occurs about three to four times more often in men than in women.
 Women are more prone to gout after menopause, and it is rare that gout occurs in children and young adults.

 So what are some of the risk factors?